-The state of Ohio uses the fully computerized GED® exam for its HSE (high school equivalency) testing program and additionally welcomed an alternative option for this purpose, the HiSET® exam.
+The state of Ohio uses the fully computerized GED exam for its high school equivalency testing program and additionally welcomed an alternative option for this purpose, the HiSET exam.
 Testing takes place at a level that compares to that of graduating high school seniors.

-- You don’t already hold a secondary education degree (HS diploma)
+- You don’t already hold a secondary education degree (high school or equivalent diploma).

 The four GED tests are scored on a 100-200 scale:

 - High School Equivalency Score: 145-164

 - College-Ready Score: 165-174